cpitt/cpitt_resume/readme.md

 #Cameron Pitt's Resume

-Having Entered the job market I found myself growing tired of trying to edit and maintain multiple copies of my resume in Word.
+Having entered the job market I found myself growing tired of trying to edit and maintain multiple copies of my resume in Word.
 So like any developer I turned to the proven tools that I knew best git, vim, and markdown.
 With git I can maintain multiple branches, with vim I can edit quickly in an environment that I